Merrymouth: Recent years

 Founding member Mike McNamara left to form The Little Ships (with Happy Chichester of The Afghan Whigs and Stone Gossard of Pearl Jam) and Merrymouth released their second album, Wenlock Hill, recorded at Rockfield Studios.
 A collection of new songs, Wenlock Hill again features McCusker (violin), and includes a special guest appearance from Chas Hodges of Chas and Dave.
 The album charted at #69 in the UK Official Album Charts.

-In 2016 Merrymouth announced that Sealey and Barry would be returning with a new project called Merrymaker, a follow up from Merrymouth, now joined by Oxfordshire-based singer Nikki Petherick.
+In 2016 Merrymouth announced that Sealey and Barry would be returning with a new project called Merrymaker.